Contrast-Security-OSS/docs/content/user/agent/net/install/NetAgentSupportedTechnologies.md

 * Azure Mobile Services

 ## .NET Version
 The server must have .NET Framework 4.5.1 installed; however, this requirement does not extend to applications that need to be analyzed.
-The .NET Contrast Agent can analyze web applications that run on CLR 2.0 (.NET 2.0/3.0/3.5) or CLR 4 (.NET 4.0+).
+The .NET Contrast Agent can analyze web applications that run on CLR 4 (.NET 4.0+).

 ## Supported CLRs
-* 2.0 (.NET 2.0/3.0/3.5)
 * 4.0 (.NET 4.0+)

 ## Architecture